-- Contractor reported baseline measurements from plan years 2015, 2016, and 2017 on the measures listed in the Measurement Specifications document, based either on self-reported identity or on proxy identification on its Enrollees.
-Covered California anticipates that this baseline data may be incomplete. - Targets for year end 2019 and for annual intermediate milestones in reduction of disparities will be established by Covered California based on national benchmarks, analysis of variation in California performance, best existing science of quality improvement, and effective engagement of stakeholders.
+- Contractor reported baseline measurements from plan years 2015, 2016, 2017, and 2018, on the measures listed in the Measurement Specifications document, based either on self-reported identity or on proxy identification on its Enrollees.
+Covered California anticipates that this baseline data may be incomplete.
+The Measurement Specifications document is posted on the Contractors extranet website provided by Covered California (Plan Home, in the Resources folder, Health Disparities Reduction - Measurement Specifications folder). - 2) Targets for year end 2020 and for annual intermediate milestones in reduction of disparities will be established by Covered California based on national benchmarks, analysis of variation in California performance, best existing science of quality improvement, and effective engagement of stakeholders.